ottoman91/ottoman91.github.io/_healthcare/koldokta.md

 **Distribution Channels**
 {: .text-center}

-The following is how the distribution channels of Kol Dokta are envisioned.
+The following is how the distribution channels of Kol Dokta were envisioned.

 <figure>
   <img src="/images/koldokta11.png" alt="Distribution Channels of Kol Dokta">